yalin/torpido/README.md

 # torpido

 torpido is a discord bot attribute to [peterloorke](https://github.com/egemenyildiz).
-The first generation created as an IRC bot at irc.freenode.org #sourberry<br>
+The first generation created as an IRC bot at irc.freenode.org #sourbet<br>
 This is the second generation and improved version of torpido.

 torpido uses [discord.js](https://discord.js.org/)